notinecrafter/cisco.ios/docs/cisco.ios.ios_acls_module.rst

 -----

 .. note::
-   - Tested against Cisco IOSXE Version 17.3 on CML.
+   - Tested against Cisco IOSv Version 15.2 on VIRL
    - Module behavior is not idempotent when sequence for aces are not mentioned
    - This module works with connection ``network_cli``.
 See https://docs.ansible.com/ansible/latest/network/user_guide/platform_ios.html